 - Care is not available for children who have contagious conditions (e.g., head lice).

 - Care is not available for infants under the age of 6 weeks.

 - Requests for care at unique hours, such as afternoon work shifts, or in locations only partially served, are contingent upon caregiver availability in each instance.

 - Request service as soon as you know that you'll need care, including the day before or morning of, but no more than one week in advance.
 Requesting care online via their web site is preferred, and there is a drop down box in which you put the day that you need care.
 Kennedy Care will advise you once they receive your request, and will try their best to schedule a caregiver for you.

 - Clients who fail to make required service payments for previous care will not be eligible for service until payment is received in full.

 When you request service:

 - Please contact Kennedy Care/Safe at Home per the instructions you received by email following online registration.
-If you are sure that your family is registered, and you need us to resend that information, please contact us.
+Please search for that email: the subject line reads Kids Kare Registration Confirmation, and the sender is Work-Life Resource Center (be sure to bookmark or save it to your favorites).
+If you are sure that your family is registered for the current program year, and you cannot find the information, please email us.

-Although Kennedy Care/Safe at Home can fill many caregiver requests, we encourage you to build a "safety net" of care providers, prior to needing backup care.
+Although Kennedy Care/Safe at Home can fill many caregiver requests, we encourage you to build a safety net of child care options, prior to needing backup care.
 For example, some U-M Ann Arbor families interview and get to know a couple of Family Helpers or other caregivers each school year, and use them for occasional care so they have babysitters in place if needed.
-Other options may include family members or trusted friends and neighbors with daytime availability, and licensed child care centers and homes that may be able to offer backup or drop-in care if space is available (inquiring with and visiting programs ahead of time is strongly recommended).
+Other options may include family members or trusted friends and neighbors with flexible schedules, and licensed child care centers and homes that may be able to offer weekday backup or drop-in care if space is available (inquiring with and visiting programs ahead of time is strongly recommended).